March 11, 2020

 Simply put, a reactive approach to infrastructure planning directly impacts your bottom line.
 When you're constantly glancing backward, there isn't ample time to look toward the future.
 Before we dive in, let's cover the basics.

-What is Infrastructure Planning?
+What Is Infrastructure Planning?

 Infrastructure planning is a process of determining how and when changes, upgrades and improvements to your infrastructure will occur.
 It takes into account the life cycles of existing equipment and hardware, the needs and initiatives of your organization, external pressures related to regulatory requirements and, of course, your IT resources.
+Infrastructure planning can also be described as a road map used to start and keep a company on track.
+Managing IT infrastructure is not a simple, easy task and includes strategic future planning to improve service levels while reducing IT operation costs.
+With so many different components to access, companies often struggle with where to start.

 What Are IT Resources?